Estate Planning & Probate

 Special Needs, Elder Law & Asset Protection

-For families navigating disability, aging, or long-term care concerns, planning must account for government benefits, evolving care needs, and family responsibilities.
+For families navigating disability, aging, or long-term care, planning must account for government benefits, evolving care needs, and family responsibilities.
+We provide special needs trust planning, Medicaid and long-term care considerations, asset protection strategies, and periodic plan reviews — combining legal precision with a practical understanding of how families function over time.

 -